Epping migrant hotel resident told teenage girl he wanted her baby, court told

 “She then alleged he sexually assaulted her by putting his hand on her leg and tried to kiss her.”

-Kebatu denies three counts of sexual assault, one count of inciting a girl to engage in sexual activity, and one count of harassment without violence.
+Kebatu denies two counts of sexual assault, one count of attempted sexual assault, one count of inciting a girl to engage in sexual activity, and one count of harassment without violence.

 Another man who was living at the former Bell Hotel, Syrian national Mohammed Sharwarq, has separately been charged with seven offences.